 Try and bring them straight back from the water, so they are not covered in sand.

 When you’re ready, take your prone board down to the beach.
 These boards are susceptible to dings, so please be careful not to knock things along the way.

 There’s not much to it.
 Take the board to the water and place it waist deep..
-Hold your board on either side where the soft pad ends near the front, ….
+Attach your leash, then hold your board on either side where the soft pad ends near the front, ….
 And then lie on the board and find a balanced position.
 Your chest should fit into the recess of the board

 Once you are comfortable, start paddling.
 It’s a lot like swimming.
 Just try to reach as far ahead as you can, and roll the board a little with each stroke.